avidas/avidas.github.com/source/_posts/2014-06-01-best-chrome-productivity-extensions.markdown

 title: "Best Chrome Productivity Extensions"
 date: 2014-06-01 16:40
 comments: true
-categories: Chrome, Productivity, Software Development
+categories: Software Chrome Productivity Software Development
 ---

 How much time during the day do you spend on an internet browser?
 As a software engineer, my answer is a scary amount of time.
 Something I have personally struggled with is avoiding distracting sites on the internet.
 There is too much good content on the internet that dries up my rather finite amount of attention.